Zoe Carides: Family

 She has a daughter.
 Her sister is actress Gia Carides who also appeared in Police Rescue.
 Her brother-in-law was actor Anthony LaPaglia.

-Acting roles
+Career

 Carides has made cameos in many successful Australian television shows, such as All Saints, Acropolis Now, White Collar Blue, Crownies, Janet King, Rake, and Top of the Lake: China Girl.

 Carides appeared in the 1980s advertisement for the State Bank of Victoria where, as she sits in her bed with her partner, she turns and says "it's your money, Ralph".
 This saying became part of the Australian lexicon for many years with people quoting it when talking about any monetary issue.